If I ask you to name your biggest asset what would top the list?

 - 8% annual increment.
 You may not receive 8% every year; but switching jobs regularly to make sure you get paid above market value will lend to this average.

 - Savings are estimated at a conservative 30% although one could ratchet this up and avoid lifestyle creep to accelerate your Financial Freedom Countdown.

 - 7% is used for annual investment growth.
-Make sure you invest it wisely which automates everything and charges no fees
+Make sure you learn how to invest wisely which automates everything and charges no fees

-These dollar amounts are higher than Net Worth Targets by Age, because we are talking about accelerating Financial Freedom.
+These dollar amounts are higher than average net worth by age, because we are talking about accelerating Financial Freedom.